json-api/json-api/extensions/index.md

 specification that are reserved for implementations (e.g. a common way to handle [pagination]).

-One major difference between extensions and profiles are that an extension must be agreed upon and understood by both the client and the server, while a profile can be safely ignored if either the client or the server does not recognize it.
+One major difference between extensions and profiles is that an extension must be agreed upon and understood by both the client and the server, while a profile can be safely ignored if either the client or the server does not recognize it.